danfenghong/Outcome-of-the-2023-IEEE-WHISPERS-C2Seg-Challenge/README.md

 Hao Li: leebobgiser316@gmail.com<br>
 Danfeng Hong: hongdanfeng1989@gmail.com<br>

-H. Li is with the Technical University of Munich, Germany; Department of Aerospace and Geodesy, Professorship of Big Geospatial Data Management.
+Hao Li is with the Technical University of Munich, Germany; Department of Aerospace and Geodesy, Professorship of Big Geospatial Data Management.

 Danfeng Hong is with the Aerospace Information Research Institute, Chinese Academy of Sciences, 100094 Beijing, China.